All Episodes

 And that's what we're supposed to do under the Constitution as part of our oversight duties in Congress, and we're going to do it.

-Um you may not be able to answer this question.
+You may not be able to answer this question.

-How long did you know about Nicole Parker who I interviewed on TV?
+How long did you know about Nicole Parker, who I interviewed on TV?

 She wasn't one.

-Um, but there are uh like I said, there are over two dozen that that have been in there that that we know of that that I've got I've got a briefing on a number of these individuals.
+But there are, like I said, there are over two dozen that have been in there that we know of.

 That means members of the House or the Senate.

-Uh if I'm not mistaken, Congressman, that was the night after you were on my show talking about them.
+If I'm not mistaken, Congressman, that was the night after you were on my show talking about them.

-Sure was, sure was.
+Sure was.

-And uh very next day he he does that memorandum, which is uh which is a you know I don't know if that's good or bad for you and me that Merrick Garland is watching Hannity every night.
+I don't know if that's good or bad for you and me that Merrick Garland is watching Hannity every night.

-Well, you probably watch it because there's always some breaking news there.
+There's always some breaking news there.

 Let me ask you this.

-You know, you you know all about the church committee, and Kevin McCarthy has described this as a church committee style investigation.
+You know, you know all about the church committee, and Kevin McCarthy has described this as a church committee style investigation.

-Is there a chance that the only solution all of this is for the FBI to hit the reset button?
+Is there a chance that the only solution to all of this is for the FBI to hit the reset button?

-I I do think that we would we we anticipate after we go through our work and we complete this stuff in this in this Congress.
+I do think that we anticipate after we go through our work and complete this stuff in this Congress, we do anticipate bringing forward legislative changes that we think need to be made.

-When the FBI does an interview of someone, why do they just get to write things down and and then that form becomes the basis of whether they decide to prosecute or not?
+When the FBI does an interview of someone, why do they just get to write things down and then that form becomes the basis of whether they decide to prosecute or not?

 So why not audio tape that?

-So we have an actual audio tape of what was said and what the question was, what the response was, why not an audio tape?
+So we have an actual audio tape of what was said and what the question was, what the response was.

 Am I wrong in saying that that debt ceiling battle is many months away?

-So we got we got months here.
+So we got months here.

 We got record spending, record inflation, record debt.